Rashnain/BetterUI/README.md

 # BetterUI
-A theme that takes advantage of your entire screen, removes Stage Discovery and Nitro tabs, with more improvements for the user experience included.
+A theme that takes advantage of your entire screen and compact some things, with more improvements for the user experience included.

 ---